ayazurrehman/Vehicle-Detection-Project/README.md

 ![image3]
 ![image3a]

 The following scale values were used  - `1, 1.5.
 2` to test the predictions of the model.
-However, 1.5 scale seemed to give a reasonable balance of true positives and false positives so `1.5` was used.
+However, the values `1.3, 1.5` as scale value seemed to give a reasonable balance of true positives and false positives.

 The overlap is specified in terms of `cells_per_step` to be taken (code cell 10) as suggested in the course work.
 The following values were tried for `cells_per_step` - `1,2`.
 However, `2` was chosen because, `1` increased the prediction time and also the false positives value.